TheXgodz98/yalu102/README.md

 Create a fork of the repository, make your changes and then create a pull request.
 Please be sure to check if the pull request has been made before, before creating a new one.
 Note, any pull requests adding IOKit headers will be closed.
 Please respect copyright laws, and do not distribute / download IOKit headers from unofficial sources: they are bundled legally with macOS SDK

+## Substrate

+On the iPhone 7 the mobile substrate has been disabled due to a KPP misuse of function in the code, please respect this and do NOT get any repos that re-enable this, doing so may cause malfunction to your device.